rymane/katacoda/python-project/step3.md

 If you have followed along this tutorial in your own repo, you can use it for this step.
 Otherwise, fork [this repo](https://github.com/rymane/binary-search/tree/project-start) to use in this step.
 You fork the repo by clicking the link and then pressing the button right under your profile picture saying "fork".

-(You can go through the following steps in your browser by using the GitHub interface)
+You can go through the following steps from your terminal or in your browser by using the GitHub interface

 ## Connect Travis with your GitHub account
 First, you want to connect Travis CI to your GitHub account.